alixinne/glsl-lang/README.md

 The preprocessor also supports include directives:
 * `GL_ARB_shading_language_include`: run-time includes
 * `GL_GOOGLE_include_directive`: compile-time includes

+The preprocessor and lexer based on `glsl-lang-pp` can be used in `glsl-lang` by enabling the `glsl-lang/lexer-v2` feature.
+If it is used, the `glsl-lang/lexer-v1` feature including the old non-preprocessing lexer can be disabled.

 #### Tested on the glslangValidator test suite